Mortality update

-Modelling a range of scenarios for mortality improvement in the coming years, we conclude that the core parameters set out in the CMI 2022 model fail to fully allow for recent experience and the factors that we believe will drive mortality experience in the coming years.
-This paper sets out a high level view of the modelling we have undertaken and our views on likely future mortality experience in the UK, together with our approach to adjusting the model to reflect our views.
+Indeed, the CMI noted that the core parameters are not aligned with any user group’s views.
+This paper sets out a high-level view of the modelling we have undertaken and our views on potential future mortality experience in the UK, together with our approach to adjusting the core model to reflect those views.

 Get in touch